It is estimated that up to 1 in 10 Australians will have a seizure at some stage in their life but not all of these are diagnosed as epilepsy.

 Diagnosis How is epilepsy diagnosed?
 What tests may I have?

-Medication Resistant Epilepsy 1 in 3 people with epilepsy still continue to have seizures despite treatment.
+Drug Resistant Epilepsy 1 in 3 people with epilepsy still continue to have seizures despite treatment.

 Treatment What sort of treatments are available for someone with epilepsy?